rstudio-education/glossRy/glossary.md

     executed. `cst()` is a useful function provided in the `lobstr` package to visualize a call stack.

-Cascading Style Sheets:
+Cascading Style Sheets (CSS):
-:   A way to describe how HTML should be rendered.
+:   A way to control the appearance of HTML.
+CSS is typically used to specify
+    fonts, colors, and layout.

 Catch (exception):
 :   To accept responsibility for handling an error or other unexpected event.
 R